retry51776/notes/devOps/local/docker.md

 >
 > SELinux  deal with containers communication, between containers or to host

+## Frustration
+- Docker will complicate about port conflict within containers; But if host machine have process took port, docker will silently continue; without warning!
 ## Docker Scripts
 ```bash
 # Image Ops: Build, push, pull, list